DanikOfficial/JS-Projects/README.md

 # Vanilla JavaScript Projects - Built from scrach

 Author: Pete João Chiboleca
-You may now me by Jack...
+You may now me by Jack or Jackson...

 ## From Beginner to Advanced